10 Reasons Why Machine Translation Engines Will Hardly Ever Replace Human Translators

 Machines cannot convey the true beauty of literary works

-Ability to use the expressive means of a language, combine words and invent beautiful metaphors to evoke strong emotions is a rare gift and in certain cases is a result of a hard work of writes.
+Ability to use the expressive means of a language, combine words and invent beautiful metaphors to evoke strong emotions is a rare gift and in certain cases is a result of a hard creative work of a writer.
 Only the best authors can use the true power of words to light up the mind of their readers and only the best translators can recreate the same effect in another language.
 Even if machines have the potential to replace humans in certain spheres, literary translation will remain an exclusive privilege of the best human translators for decades or even centuries to come.

 Machines will replace only those “translators” who translate like machines